go-barbarians/barbarian-hive/readme.md

 This image is designed to be run as a part of the Barbarian Hadoop distribution - a Kubernetes based platform for data processing at scale, founded on free software developed by the [Apache Software Foundation](https://www.apache.org/).

-Launching this image is done using [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and the provided [yaml](http://yaml.org) configuration file.
+Launching this image is done using [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and the provided [yaml](http://yaml.org) configuration file (see in the directory ./yaml).
 Successful deployment depends on:
 - A running Kubernetes cluster with sufficient resource to deploy the full platform
 - A running ZooKeeper ensemble
 - A running and configured MySQL database server (automation, move to PostgreSQL and automated initialization/upgrade will come)